nleaf/nleaf.github.io/_resources/2019-05-16-video-using-zertos-journal-history-feature-for-point-in-time-recovery.md

 ---
-title: 'Video -- Using Zerto''s Journal History feature for Point-in-Time Recovery'
+title: 'Using Zerto''s Journal History feature for Point-in-Time Recovery'
 date: Thu, 16 May 2019 17:58:19 +0000
 download: ''
 draft: false